 The most frequently targeted antigen in CAR T-cell immunotherapy for leukemia and lymphoma is called "cluster of differentiation 19 (CD19)."
 The CD19 antigen is present on the surface of nearly all cancerous B cells.
-It is also present on healthy (non-cancerous) B cells, but not on other cell types.
-Because the human body can tolerate prolonged periods of B-cell loss (depletion), CD19 is considered an ideal target antigen for CAR T-cell immunotherapy (see B-Cell Aplasia on page 6).
-Trials of treatment using CAR T cells that target other antigens expressed on various blood-related cancers are also under way (see Table 1 on page 4).
+It is also present on healthy (non-cancerous) B cells, but it is not found on other types of cells.
+Since the human body can tolerate prolonged periods of B-cell loss (depletion), CD19 is considered an ideal target antigen for CAR T-cell immunotherapy (see B-Cell Aplasia on page TK).
+Trials of treatments using CAR T cells that target other antigens expressed on various blood-related cancers are also under way (see Table 1 on page 4).
+Since 2017, six CAR T-cell therapies have been approved by the US Food and Drug Administration (FDA).
+These are approved for the treatment of blood cancers, including some types of lymphoma, B-cell acute lymphocytic leukemia and multiple myeloma.